csaikarthikreddy-create/csaikarthikreddy-create/README.md

 ## 🚀 Featured AI Projects

 ### 🧩 [1.Nail-Disease-Classification-Application](https://github.com/csaikarthikreddy-create/Nail-Disease-Classification-Application)
-A deep learning model built with **PyTorch** that classifies nails across 6 categories with 91% accuracy.
+A deep learning model built with **PyTorch** that classifies nails across 6 categories with 87% accuracy.
+- Integrated with Flask + React for smooth UX
 - Implemented yolo model for nail detection and DenseNet image classifier for disease classification
 - Trained the yolo model on nail images to improve nails detection .
 DenseNet trained on images of nails affected with various disease.
 - Front end powered by FLASK application